How to Strengthen Your Network Security: Here Are Tips to Help You

 4. Turn Off DHCP but Turn on Built-in Firewalls

 This network security should not function all alone and just act as a supporting step.
 You should turn off the Dynamic Host Configuration Protocol (DHCP) on your networking equipment because fixed IP addresses are more secure than the dynamic.
-The use of the fixed IP addresses helps prevent unauthorized access in your DHCP pool.
+The use of the fixed IP addresses helps prevent unauthorized access to your DHCP pool.
 In opposite, turn on the firewalls to block malicious traffic from infiltrating your network.
 For your information, most networking equipment has built-in firewalls.

 5. Turn Off the “Broadcast” Feature

 You should opt to hide your Wi-Fi broadcast by turning off the broadcast feature of your networking device.
 This way, your WLAN will be more difficult to find, especially by hackers.
 In fact, this feature is not important for private use in your company.
 Or, if you want to help users log by making use of the network security feature, try to hide your access points.
 You can also set the radio power of your wireless network so it cannot reach somewhere outside the building.

 The five tips are surely able to strengthen your network security.
 However, you must improve the security of your network gradually.
 One of the ways is through the installation of additional security devices like IPS (Intrusion Prevention System) and VPN (Virtual Private Network).
 Besides, regular anti-virus and patches updating is also something you must not overlook.
-A business class network security specialist will undoubtedly give you a headstart in providing robust protection for your system.
+Hiring a business-class network security specialist will undoubtedly give you a headstart in providing robust protection for your system.